szxp/mux/README.md

  * Go 1.7+ supported.

 ## Benchmarks
-Testing the example code below with `wrk -c100 -d10 -t10 "http://localhost:8080/users/admin"`
+Testing the examples in the benchmark directory with `wrk -c100 -d10 -t10 "http://localhost:8080/some/page/123"`
-at least three times.
+at least three times each.
 The result is:

 ```
+httprouter   27229 Requests/sec
+bone         25679 Requests/sec
+mux          25439 Requests/sec
-25047 Requests/sec
+gorrila/mux  24010 Requests/sec
 ```
 The test machine was a Dell Latitude D630 laptop with Intel(R) Core2 Duo T7250 2.00 GHz processor.